-The participants told that learning English language was directly linked to their reputation and respect.
-According to them fluent English made people attractive and added to their fame and respect in the academic environment or at the workplace.
+The participants told that learning English language was directly linked to reputation and respect.
+They believed fluent English made people attractive and added to their fame and respect in the academic environment or at the workplace.

 "Yes, I want to learn English to get fame or respect.
-Because in Pakistan many people have problems while speaking so if I talk in English, I will get fame or respect".
+Because in Pakistan many people have problems while speaking, so, if I talk in English, I will get fame or respect".
 (LMO-10)